 What you teach matters.
 How you teach it matters even more.

-This manual comprises ten main chapters.
+This Active Ageing course comprises ten main modules.

 - Reformer – to build muscle, increase flexibility and range of movement